(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 These wipes contain Lemon, Calendula (Marigold), Aloe Vera, and Green Tea are pre-moistened with an all-natural botanical blend for safe, yet effective cleaning.

 For other yeasty body parts, make a solution by mixing a gallon of water with one cup of hydrogen peroxide, and one cup of apple cider vinegar.

 Use this solution as a wipe to disinfect the yeasty parts.
 You can also use this solution as a foot soak if your dog has yeasty paws.
 After wiping and soaking, just pat dry the areas.

 However, DO NOT use a shampoo that contains oatmeal (oatmeal is a grain so it is a food source for yeast).
-Use a natural anti-fungal shampoo such as this one that contains green tea extract (which is anti-fungal): Earthbath All Natural Pet Shampoo (Affiliate link).
+Use a natural anti-fungal shampoo such as this one that contains green tea extract (which is anti-fungal): Earthbath All Natural Green Tea Shampoo (Affiliate link).

 Pour the rinse from the neck down (avoid the head and eye areas).
 Rub the rinse into the hair and skin, particularly areas such as the armpits, feet, groin, and around the tail.
 Leave the rinse on and towel dry the dog.

 If you don't have essential oils or hydrosols, try using grapefruit seed extract (GSE).
 It is also an effective agent to help treat yeasty paws and fungal infections in dogs.
 Check out more information from this page.

 After disinfecting and cleaning your dog, apply 100% pure organic coconut oil to the affected skin areas.
 If your dog has yeasty paws, be sure to rub the oil in between the toes.